imadmoussa1/movie_nlp/README.md

 2) select the fields used we need for training (genres, overview, title)
 3) Get the first genre of the genre list to be used as label
 4) Generate the genre taxonomy (list of labels)
-The data are saved as text file in the `data` folder each represent the descriptions of the genre
+5) before training we generate a vocab, and we do a tokenization based on the vocab (input for the training model) The data are saved as text file in the `data` folder each represent the descriptions of the genre

 #### genre Taxonomy
 0) Animation
 1) Adventure